SaleemKamaludin/SaleemKamaludin.github.io/about.md

 ## Teaching & Mentorship
 I teach a variety of university-level courses in **mathematics, discrete structures, and computer science**.
-My goal is to create learning environments where students not only master technical skills but also develop critical thinking and problem-solving abilities.
+My goal is to create learning environments where students not only master technical skills but also develop critical thinking and problem solving abilities.

 ---